Sishir-Stha/FareUpdaterApi/README.md

 FareUpdater API

 A backend service for managing and updating transportation fares.
-This project is currently under development.
+This project is developed and deployed

 🚀 Status

-Project Stage: Early Development
+Project Stage: Developed and deployed
-More features and documentation will be added as the project grows.
+More features and documentation will be added as the per clients requirement.

 📌 Tech Stack